Leejung Lee: 2015–2019: Career beginnings and rising popularity

+2021–present: Breakthrough

 In 2021, she received a casting offer via DM (Direct Message) from the casting director of Street Woman Fighter (2021).
 Without hesitation, she replied "yes" to their proposal.
 The head of her agency, however, advised instead of deciding on impulse, Leejung should have rationally pondered ahead of finalizing her decision.
 In the first meeting, she was told to recruit dancers and create a team.
 Hearing this, Leejung had four dancers in mind: "[...]
 I only gathered the people I wanted.
 Yeojin, who is small but dances with power has a lot in common with me.
 Jihyo's sexy and elegant dance, Isak's cool moves using her tall height and limbs, and B-girl Yell who not only breakdances but overall dances well.
 Each person was different, but it felt like we could work together.
 I thought it had to be us five."
 To her content, all four were interested and soon formed the project crew "YGX" with Leejung as its leader.
 She led her team to the semi-finals and finished the show in fifth place.
 Leejung reprised her role in Street Dance Girls Fighter (2021) as a "dance master" representing YGX.
 With Turns, her team finished the competition in first place.
+She did the choreograph for the song "Soda Pop" in the 2025 film KPop Demon Hunters.

 Public image

-Leejung was well known within the dance scenes since her adolescent days due to her affiliations with the Just Jerk Crew.
+Leejung was well known within the dance scene since her adolescent days due to her affiliations with the Just Jerk Crew.
 As the only female in the then-male dominated crew, she was put in the spotlight for her age, skills and gender and became a well-known figure for Generation MZ.
 Her line: "what did you do when you were 24 years old?" from Street Woman Fighter (2021) became viral and was perpetuated by celebrities and the general public.
 Despite its popularlity, Leejung confessed she regretted saying it and posted "everyone's twenty-four is precious".
 Leejung elaborated she spoke it in the heat of the competition to avoid any misunderstandings.
-Many identifies Leejung by her signature "Pucca" hairstyle, lip ring and red lipstick and is often portrayed using these trademarks when re-enacting her, namely seen by Taeyeon of Girls' Generation, comedian Jo Se-ho and Aiki of Hook.
+Many identify Leejung by her signature "Pucca" hairstyle, lip ring and red lipstick and is often portrayed using these trademarks when re-enacting her, namely seen by Taeyeon of Girls' Generation, comedian Jo Se-ho and Aiki of Hook.
 Leejung is often referred to as "baby tiger", where she embodies complete seriousness when dancing in contrast to her often seen cheerfulness.
 Her work with various people resulted in Leejung being often cited as a "trendy choreographer".